LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

    :end-before: _raja_tensorinit_hip_tiled_direct_end
    :language: C++

-The only differences is that type names are changed to replace 'CUDA' types with 'HIP' types.
+The only differences are that type names are changed to replace 'CUDA' types with 'HIP' types to use the RAJA HIP back-end.

 .. note:: The C++ lambda expression representing the kernel inner loop body
           in a HIP GPU kernel requires the ``__device__`` annotation, the